What is Stress?

 Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) are two mindfulness-based programmes that have been developed for stress, anxiety and depression.

-Understanding your personal stress triggers will allow you to make changes in your environment and to find appropriate strategies to cope with the stress.
+Understanding your personal stress triggers will allow you to make changes in your environment and identify appropriate strategies to cope with the stress.

-Simple relaxation techniques such as deep breathing and visual imagery can help individuals to calm themselves down when they are feeling stressed.
+If you are feeling overwhelmed, simple relaxation techniques like deep breathing and visual imagery can help to calm you down.